 Because of the portfolio of funds previously allocated to affordable housing projects (new construction, rehabilitation, TBRA, or housing homeless), the Urban County was able to produce results not anticipated in the 2016 Action Plan.
-Also, because of the time needed to construct new affordable housing, the Urban County was not able to report the completion of several units during the reporting period that were near completion.

 Addressing Homelessness Priority Needs

 In 2016, the Urban County's ESG allocation to The Link provided rapid re-housing (RRH) assistance to 22 household and homeless prevention (HP) assistance to 9 households.
 CAPSLO, the operator of both the Maxine Lewis Memorial Shelter for the Homeless, and the Prado Day Center for the Homeless provided assistance to 563 and 875 households with emergency shelter.